mkornyev/BakingFactory/README.md

 ## Acknowledgements

-Larry Heimann, 'profh' on github, is responsible for writing the Model, populate script, helper, and test code for this project.
+Larry Heimann, 'profh' on github, is responsible for writing the Model and test code for this project.

 <br>
 <img src="mk_markup.png" width="45px" alt="MK">